CDP Vs DMP: The 4 Key Differences & Which One To Choose

-Customer Intelligence Platforms, on the other hand, are a marketer’s triple threat: they offer the same DMP audience curation and CDP functionalities with the additional benefits of third-party data enrichment.
-CIPs offer a way for next-gen marketing teams to personalize the entire user journey.
+Next-generation Customer Data Platforms, on the other hand, are a marketer’s triple threat: they offer the same DMP audience curation and CDP functionalities with the additional benefits of third-party data enrichment.
+These offer a way for next-gen marketing teams to personalize the entire user journey.

 The most significant difference between CDPs and DMPs is how they use customer identities, otherwise known as Personally Identifiable Information (PII).

 PII is a combination of personal data touchpoints that can be used as identifiers to track a user’s specific actions, for example, a full name, phone number or email address.

 As mentioned above, CDPs need to identify their audience to create the most accurate audiences possible, and therefore rely on PII collection to operate effectively.

 DMPs meanwhile do not collect PII because they only use anonymised data sets.
 So whilst a DMP will collect data on its anonymous users, it will not identify them as a CDP does.